atk4/book/en/model/core.rst

 The same data controller class can be used as either primary source or as a cache.

+.. todo:: expand this section, write about setCache(), strategies
+    and use of multiple caches.

 How to write Model Code
 -----------------------
 Model is an essential part of your application containing business logic.